'Tsunami' Of Evictions Feared As Extra $600 Unemployment Payments End

 Merry Collins lost her job as a home health aide in Dallas after the coronavirus outbreak hit.
 Before she started getting $600 a week in extra federal unemployment benefits, she got behind on the rent.
 And in June her landlord took her to court to evict her.

 Collins sounds winded.
 She has trouble breathing because she's been struggling to recover from COVID-19.
-She tested positive.
-She's a single mom caring for her disabled teenage son who also became sick with the virus.
+She tested positive for the coronavirus.
+She's a single mom caring for a disabled teenage son who also became sick with the virus.

 But now that the benefits are ending, Collins doesn't know what to do.

-That has left Diane Yentel, the president of the National Low Income Housing Coalition "deeply worried."
+That has left Diane Yentel, president of the National Low Income Housing Coalition, "deeply worried."

 "It's very clear that without a sustained federal intervention, there will be a wave of evictions and a spike in homelessness across the country," she says.

 The wave has already begun, Yentel says.
-"Congress needs to act to prevent it from becoming a tsunami," she says.
-Yentel says lawmakers need to extend the expanded unemployment benefits.
-"We are running out of time," Yentel says.
+"Congress needs to act to prevent it from becoming a tsunami," she says, urging lawmakers to extend the expanded unemployment benefits.
+"We are running out of time."

 Courts are receiving thousands of eviction filings, even where the coronavirus is raging right now, in states such as Texas.